brchenu/NeuralNetFromScratch/readme.md

 1. **Forward pass** (Compute output using input data and networks parameters)
 2. **Calcuate loss** (Compare predicted output with ground truth/labels)
 3. **Backward pass (Backpropagation)** (Compute gradients of loss with respect to weights)
-4. **Update weights (Gradient descent)** It involves substracting the gradient multiplied by the learning rate frm the current parameters values (parameters which are weights and biases)
+4. **Update weights (Gradient descent)** It involves substracting the gradient multiplied by the learning rate from the current parameters values (parameters which are weights and biases)
 5. Repeat (over multiples epochs)

 After these steps the weights and biases of the model should have been updated in order to approximate